bridge-core/bridge-core.github.io/content/docs/extension-docs/custom-components.md

 }
 ```

+### Creating Files

+Files can also be automatically created with custom components.
+Functions that can be called to create files are:

+-   `animation(animation: any, condition: string | false) => string` which returns the name of the animation

+-   `animationController(animationController: any, condition: string | false) => string` which returns the name of the animation controller

+Other undocumented functions that can also create files such as dialouge and client entity files.

 ## Extension Manifest

 When you are creating a custom component in an extension you need to specify where it should be installed in the extension manifest using the [`contributeFiles`](/extension-docs/extension-manifest/#contributeFiles) field.